 Strands are thicker in diameter than a 2A, and you’ll have to put a bit more elbow grease into getting it straight.

 Hair type: 2C

-Type 2C can be described as a deep wave, or “a true definition of S-waves,” says celebrity hairstylist Marcus Francis.
+Type 2C can be described as a deep wave, is very well defined, or “a true definition of S-waves,” says celebrity hairstylist Marcus Francis.

 These waves are the coarsest of wavy hair patterns.
 To take care for 2c hair, decrease frequent washing (or use a cleansing conditioner if you need to wash more frequently).

-You can use a curl cream to enhance your curl pattern and sleep on a silk pillowcase to avoid frizz and tangles.
+You can use a curl cream to enhance your curl patterns and sleep on a silk pillowcase to avoid frizz and tangles.